Trapeziectomy Info Consent

 When to call us

-Call us if you have a fever, increasing redness or discharge from your wound, or sudden severe pain.
-Go to emergency if you notice calf swelling or shortness of breath.
-Seek urgent care for loss of sensation or inability to move your limb.
-Complications can occur despite careful surgery and rehabilitation.
-Your surgeon wants you to stay safe and comfortable during recovery.
+Call us if you have a fever, increasing wound redness, or discharge.
+Go to emergency if you experience sudden severe pain, calf swelling, shortness of breath, loss of sensation, or inability to move your limb.
+These symptoms need urgent assessment.
+We are here to help you stay safe during your recovery.